AlbertArakelyanEsterox/AlbertArakelyanEsterox/README.md

 ### Hi there 👋

-I am Albert, an always inspired web developer.
+I am Albert, a Front-End Developer with a track record of using JavaScript and its frameworks to help businesses build and manage stronger code bases.
 ---
 ### :man_technologist: About me:
-I am a front-end web developer from Armenia 🇦🇲
+I am a Front-End web developer from Armenia 🇦🇲

 - :telescope: I’m working as a Software Developer and contributing to frontend for building web applications.